 By Anthony Caruso III | Publisher

-The Edmonton Oilers have fired head coach Todd McLellan on Tuesday.
+The Edmonton Oilers fired head coach Todd McLellan on Tuesday.
 He has been replaced by Ken Hitchcock.

 This is the second coaching firing in the NHL in less than a day.
 Late Monday night, the St. Louis Blues fired head coach Mike Yeo.